-The sharing and commenting options on a workspace leave space for collaboration.
+The sharing and commenting options in a Workspace leave space for collaboration.
 Multiple accounts can be linked to the same workspace and access the created custom fields.
 This can be useful to create a workflow by using custom fields such as "Team", "Team Leader" or "Technical Expert" in addition to using them to categorize patents to meet your personal needs.
 In this way, you can use these shared spaces to internally structure your workflow.

 Interestingly, custom fields can also be used in combination with the commenting tool.
 Should you wish to only see custom patents with a comment attached to them, you might want to create a custom field "Comment?" with the option to select from "yes" or "no".
 That way you will be able to use that custom field to obtain a list of only commented patents.

-It is important to note that custom fields can be seen and edited on a shared workspace but these shared custom fields will not show on your other workspaces.
-Additionally, settings are proprietary to the user, which means that despite the possibility to share a workspace with custom fields, it is not possible to visualize the table view and family grouping settings that are shared with you.
+It is important to note that custom fields can be seen and edited on a shared Workspace but these shared custom fields will not show on your other Workspaces.
+Additionally, settings are proprietary to the user, which means that despite the possibility to share a Workspace with custom fields, it is not possible to visualize the table view and family grouping settings that are shared with you.

 From the Analyze Overview page of a workspace you can create a Custom Analysis, allowing you to generate a graph simply by selecting the desired fields as an X and Y axis.

 You can select any of the pre-set fields, or any Custom Fields that were created using the "Date" or "Drop-down Menu" type.

 You can learn more about the "Analyze Overview" here: What Information is Visible in the Analyze Overview?

 Custom fields can be used in the chart analysis on the landscape to start grouping your results in a customized fashion.